 - 6 medium russet potatoes thinly sliced

-Sauté Vidalia onion in 1 tbsp olive oil for approximately 7 minutes, or until softened.
+- Sauté Vidalia onion in 1 tablespoon olive oil for approximately 7 minutes, or until softened.

-Add the 2 cups of plant-based milk, 1 tsp paprika, ¼ cup nutritional yeast, 1 tbsp white wine vinegar, 1 tbsp lemon juice, and salt and pepper to taste to the blender and blend on the highest speed until smooth and creamy.
+- Add the 2 cups of plant-based milk, 1 teaspoon paprika, ¼ cup nutritional yeast, 1 tablespoon white wine vinegar, 1 tablespoon lemon juice, and salt and pepper to taste to the blender and blend on the highest speed until smooth and creamy.
 Scrape the sides once or twice while blending to ensure that there are not solids left.

-Place the 3 tbsp of olive oil in a medium skillet over medium heat.
+- Place the 3 tablespoon of olive oil in a medium skillet over medium heat.

-Add the 3 tbsp of flour and continuously whisk until it forms a thick paste and lightly browns.
+- Add the 3 tablespoon of flour and continuously whisk until it forms a thick paste and lightly browns.